jbaumbach/TuneDoctor/README.md

 Stuff That Could Be Better
 --------------------------
 The program works, but there are a lot of nice enhancements that could be made.
-Go ahead and grab the source and make it so.
+Go ahead and grab the source and make it so, then do a pull request and we'll get your enhancements out there for everyone else.
 Here are a few things to start with:

+* Unit tests.
+I am all about TDD now, but when I started this app I wasn't.
 * Implement background processes so the interface stays responsive if the connection is slow
 * Allow the user to cancel during operation
 * Cool icon